Alfie Pavey: Career

 At the end of the 2016/17 season, Pavey was released by Millwall.
 On 15 June 2017 he joined Welling United.

 He played two games for Welling United - without scoring - before returning to Dartford on 14 August 2017.

 On 29 April 2018, Pavey was awarded the National League South Player of the Season award.

 On 25 November 2018, Pavey signed for Dover Athletic.
 After 11 goals in 37 games, Pavey joined Barnet.

 On 17 November 2020, Pavey rejoined Dartford on an initial two-month loan.
 On 2 January 2021, Pavey was recalled early from his loan by Barnet.
 He left the Bees at the end of the 2020-21 season.

 Pavey re-joined Maidstone for the 2021-22 season.
 On 26 November 2021, Pavey returned to Dover Athletic on loan for a month.
 On 27 December, this loan was extended until the end of January 2022.
 Having scored four goals in ten appearances, including the winner over Eastleigh for Dover's first victory of the season, Pavey had his loan extended by another month on 31 January and then again for another month on 1 March.
 Pavey was recalled on 28 March after scoring six goals in his second spell at the club.
 On 11 June 2022, Pavey rejoined Dover Athletic on a permanent basis following his release from Maidstone.
 He was transfer listed in January 2023, joining Braintree Town on 2 February.

+On 29 May 2023, he agreed to join fellow National League South side, Farnborough ahead of the 2023–24 campaign.

+After 8 goals in his first 10 league games with Farnborough, Pavey agreed to return to the National League to join Woking on a two-year deal for an undisclosed fee.
+On 11 January 2024, he returned to Braintree Town on loan for the remainder of the campaign.
+On 8 March 2024, he was recalled by Woking following an injury to Lewis Walker, returning to the club with one goal in six games at Braintree.

+On 24 May 2024, Pavey reached a mutual agreement with Woking to terminate his contract.
+On the same day, it was announced that Pavey had agreed to join National League South club Eastbourne Borough ahead of the 2024–25 season.

+In May 2025, Pavey joined Southern League Premier Division South side Bracknell Town.
+In October 2025, he joined National League South club Tonbridge Angels on loan for the remainder of the season.